DanGOTO100/GuitarASCII-tab-to-Music21-and-PythonList-converter/README.md

 STATS:
 ------
 For the stats it uses 2 functions:
-*songstats and  songstatsmusic21.
+*songstats*
+*songstatsmusic21*

 They use as input the string obtained as output in the conversion.
 If you converted to Music21 format then use "songstatmusic21".
 I recommend using the music21 format as the analysis uses Music21 library which is powerful and gives a lot of more info.

 These functions will give you info like: